Wackelzahn/RPI_VenusOS_Carrier/README.md

 [^1]: There are quite some discussions in various forums on how to implement proper data/setting retention after a re-start/firmware update.
-For the RpiVenusCarrier solution, this guide from Victron was followed [link](https://www.victronenergy.com/live/ccgx:root_access) It is important to note that after a FW-update the rootfs partition is read only.
+For the RpiVenusCarrier solution, this guide from Victron was followed [link](https://www.victronenergy.com/live/ccgx:root_access) It is important to note that after a FW-update the rootfs partition is read only and your automatic script fail's to write.
 You may only write/copy/remove/configure through `/data/rc.local` once you have regained writing rights.
+See